 Knowledge retention matters beyond dollars.
 Engineers who stay 2+ years understand your codebase, business logic, and team dynamics.
 High churn forces continuous re-training and creates technical debt as institutional knowledge walks out the door.

-When should you use EOR vs direct employment in Mexico?
+When should you use COR, EOR, or direct employment in Mexico?

-Teams under 20 engineers should default to EOR.
-Establishing a legal entity in Mexico costs $8,000-$9,000 monthly for HR staff, accounting, compliance, and administrative overhead before hiring anyone.
+Teams under 20 engineers should default to a Contractor of Record (COR) or EOR arrangement.
+Establishing a legal entity in Mexico costs $8,000–$9,000 monthly for HR staff, accounting, compliance, and administrative overhead before hiring anyone.

-EOR fees of $599-$699 per employee mean you need roughly 12-15 engineers before entity costs break even.
+COR/EOR fees of $499–$699 per professional mean you need roughly 12–15 engineers before entity costs break even.
 However, this calculation ignores the operational complexity and legal risk of managing your own entity.

 Companies planning rapid Mexico expansion (20+ hires within 12 months) should evaluate owned entities.
-The upfront investment pays off through lower per-employee costs and greater operational control.
+The upfront investment pays off through lower per-professional costs and greater operational control.

 Contractor arrangements work for short-term projects but sacrifice the cultural integration and retention that drive long-term value.
-Full-time EOR provides the compliance infrastructure of an owned entity without the overhead.
+Full-time COR engagement provides the compliance infrastructure of an owned entity without the overhead, while offering more flexibility than traditional EOR models.

 Scenario 1: Hiring 5 mid-level engineers

 This assumes no profit-sharing (PTU) for early-stage companies.
-Profitable organizations should budget an additional 10% of taxable profits distributed among employees.
+Profitable organizations should budget an additional 10% of taxable profits distributed among professionals.

 | Cost Component | Mexico (5 Engineers) | US (5 Engineers)** | Savings |